albinaglv/RFM_Analysis/README.md

  # RFM_Analysis_of_Retail_Sales_Data

 ### :file_folder: Project Overview

-Welcome to the RFM Analysis of Retail Sales Data project!
 This project focuses on performing RFM (Recency, Frequency, Monetary) analysis on anonymised retail store sales transactions sourced from [Kaggle](https://www.kaggle.com/datasets/marian447/retail-store-sales-transactions/data).
-By leveraging transactional data, this project aims to understand customer behavior and optimise marketing strategies to enhance customer retention.
+By leveraging transactional data, this project aims to understand customer behaviour and optimise marketing strategies to enhance customer retention.

+**What is RFM Analysis?**

+RFM analysis is a marketing technique used to quantitatively rank and group customers based on their transaction history.
+It considers three factors:

+- **Recency**: How recently did the customer make a purchase?
+- **Frequency**: How often do they make purchases?
+- **Monetary**: How much do they spend?

+By scoring customers based on these three metrics, businesses can identify their most valuable customers, tailor marketing efforts, and improve customer engagement and retention strategies.

+**Why Perform RFM Analysis?**

+Understanding customer behaviour is crucial for effective marketing.
+RFM analysis helps businesses:

+- Segment customers into different groups based on their purchase behavior.
+- Identify loyal customers who frequently purchase and spend more.
+- Develop targeted marketing campaigns to increase customer satisfaction and retention.
+- Predict future customer behavior and identify at-risk customers who may need re-engagement.

 ### 📊 Dataset